-Pedestal outdoor misting fans usually are designed with an oscillating head to cover a wider area.
-They are placed in a garden, patio, around a pool, or BBQ.
+Pedestal outdoor misting fans usually designed with an oscillating head to cover a wider area.
+They are placed in a garden, on a patio, around a pool, or BBQ.
 The smaller indoor mist fans usually have a tilting head that may be adjusted up and down.

 Size, placement, and coverage

 There are misting fans of many sizes.
-The smallest handheld ones easily find a place in a bag or pack.
-They will cool you off if you are on vacation, traveling, or out for a walk.
-They are battery-operated.
+The smallest handheld ones easily fit in a bag or pack.
+They are battery-operated and will cool you off if you are on vacation, traveling, or out for a walk.

-The outdoor mist fans are usually bigger, designed to cover a wider area—in a garden, on a patio, around a pool, or at a barbecue.
+The outdoor mist fans are usually bigger and designed to cover a wider area—in a garden, on a patio, around a pool, or at a barbecue.
 They are hose-fed and usually pedestal- or wall-mounted.
 There are medium-sized mist fans to be used indoors.
-Some may be placed on a table and have a night lights in different colors.
+Some may be placed on a table and have a night light in different colors.
 Others may be attached with a clip.

 Air purification with misting fans

-If the mist sprayed by a mister consists of drops of different sizes, the bigger drops fall on the ground with some floating particles in the air and purify it.
+When a mister sprays mist with varying-sized drops, the larger drops fall to the ground while some floating particles remain in the air and purify it.
 From this point of view – misting fans operate like air purifiers.

-Most misting fans operate at 3 speeds but the simpler handheld ones operate at only one speed.
+Most misting fans operate at three speeds, but the simpler handheld ones operate at only one speed.

 Are misting fans efficient in high humidity?

-As mentioned at the very beginning, misting fans are designed to be used in dry climates, because in hot, dry conditions, more water can be held in the air, and evaporative cooling is more effective.
+As mentioned at the very beginning, misting fans are designed for use in dry climates because, in hot, dry conditions, more water can be held in the air, and evaporative cooling is more effective.